Our Forty Day Adventure

 The Damascus Road

 In Acts 9, we find Jesus verbally speaking to Paul on the Damascus Road.
 It wasn’t just a command or some proclamation declared from heaven.
 It was a conversation where both He and Paul spoke to each other.
-And in this conversation, Jesus did not only speak through the written Word, which for Paul would have been the Old Testament.
+And in this conversation, Jesus did not limit Himself to speaking only through the written Word, which for Paul would have been the Old Testament.
 Instead, He verbally communicated His personal message and will to Paul.
 And that personal message could not be found from reading, for example, the Psalms or Isaiah.

 Acts 9:4-6 – Then he fell to the ground, and heard a voice saying to him, “Saul, Saul, why are you persecuting Me?”
 And he said, “Who are You, Lord?”
 Then the Lord said, “I am Jesus, whom you are persecuting.
 It is hard for you to kick against the goads.”
 So he, trembling and astonished, said, “Lord, what do You want me to do?”
 Then the Lord said to him, “Arise and go into the city, and you will be told what you must do.”

 “Got it,” you say.
 “But that’s the apostle Paul.
 He was an apostle and could, therefore, hear God speak to him verbally in ways He doesn’t do today, to anybody, ever.
 You and I are not apostles.
 We don’t even have apostles anymore.
 So how God spoke to Paul back then was just for Paul— and not for us today.”